Introduced by Mark Gilston

 The air was torn with thunder, as he took his dreadful aim.

 And there, upon a mark of blood, his brother he has slain.

 See the widow tear her hair.
 Hear her mournful wail;

 Beware the lonely hunter’s fate that makes her weep and rail.

 Feel the lonesome summer’s wind.
 Hear its mournful cry.

 There’s many a youth whose life was spent, all on the mountains high.

 Mark Gilston was born and raised in New York City.
 Both of his parents were steeped in the folk music revival scene of the 1950’s.
 He grew up listening to 78’s and LP’s of American, Russian, Spanish, Caribbean and Israeli folk music.
 Learning guitar and taking piano lessons starting at age 5, he was constantly immersed in music.
 In his youth, Mark gained a love of traditional American ballads and Old-Time songs and instrumentals from recordings and from his father, who often sang the old ballads which he had learned in his youth in Appalachia.

 After earning a Bachelor’s degree in Folklore, Mark went to graduate school at SUNY Binghamton studying ethnomusicology and ended up settling there until 1994.

 Mark has been giving concerts and leading workshops since 1971.
-He interned at the Library of Congress archive of Folk Song, and has worked as a researcher for Alan Lomax.
+He interned at the Library of Congress Archive of Folk Song, and has worked as a researcher for Alan Lomax.
 He has published numerous articles and books on music and folklore.
 Mark is also a multi-instrumentalist with an international reputation in English concertina and mountain dulcimer.
 He won the prestigious National Mountain Dulcimer Championship in 2016.
 Mark has 14 CDs on the Ramble Creek and Creative Engineering labels.
-“The Trooper and the Tailor” is on Mark’s second CD, Lend Me an Ear.
+“Devil Buck” is on Mark’s debut CD, “It Would Sure Be a Miracle.”